blackbjorn/pynba/README.rst

 Requirements
 ------------

-This library relies on Pinba_ and Protobuf_, and Werkzeug_ before the version 0.3.
+This library relies only on Pinba_.
 You will need to install theses packages before using Pynba.

 The installation process requires setuptools to be installed.